In this tutorial, you will learn how to:

 - improve your ability to agree and disagree

-In today’s podcast, we’re going to look at ways to improve the range of language you incorporate into parts two and three of the IELTS speaking test.
+In this tutorial we look at ways to improve the range of language you incorporate into parts two and three of the IELTS speaking test.
 First, we’re going to focus on ‘grammatical range and accuracy’.

 Here’s an example of a part two question: